ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

-- A vote can result as a consequence of a teleconference discussion (e.g., the topic of an appointment was on the agenda of the teleconference without explicitly mentioning a vote, but during the discussion there was a consensus to start a vote on the topic).
+- A vote can result as a consequence of a teleconference discussion (e.g., the topic of an appointment was on the agenda of the teleconference without explicitly mentioning a vote, but during the discussion there was consensus to start a vote on the topic).
 In those cases, votes can be tallied in the teleconference, and/or the email to announce the vote can be sent out without requiring a second teleconference on this topic.